EnesGUL12/BrainlyAdmission/README.md

 # BrainlyAdmission
-System smart access to the room
+System smart access to the premises, based on ESP8266.